BlueAsuka/ChiPoGen/README.md

 - RTX 4070

 ## Setting up
 For this project, use `conda` to create a virtual environment for packages management.
 Run the following commands for the virtual environment setting up.
+Note that the project use `torch.amp` and pytorch version > 1.6 should be fine for running the mixture precision training and inference as mentioned in the [pytorch tutorial](https://pytorch.org/docs/stable/amp.html)

     conda create -n chipogen python=3.10
     conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia pip install -r requirments.txt

 ## Running
+First initialize all folders for model training

+    python init.py

 For training the model, configurate the two files in the `configs`:

 - `model.json`: the hyperparameters of the model architecture
 - `train.json`: the hyperparameters of the model training

+Then you have to login to the [wandb](https://wandb.ai/site) for training logging, or you can set `wandb_log=False` in the `train.py` (I place the variable in the beginning of the whole training script which is easy for targeting at) to disable the wandb logging. (*Sorry for asking you to directly edit the source code which is commonly annoying*)

-Then run the following command on the command line for model training:
+Then run the following command on the command line to start model training:

     python train.py